Vodafone chief says India listing could help with any future Liberty tie-up

-LONDON (Reuters) - Vodafone's (VOD.L) planned listing of its Indian business could help the British group if it pursues any further tie-ups with cable-TV company Liberty Global LBTY.O in Europe, its chief executive said on Friday.
+LONDON, July 22 (Reuters) - Vodafone's planned listing of its Indian business could help the British group if it pursues any further tie-ups with cable-TV company Liberty Global in Europe, its chief executive said on Friday.

 U.S. group Liberty and Vodafone have agreed to form a joint venture in the Netherlands, but analysts have said that the British company's operations in Africa, Middle East and Asia-Pacific could be an obstacle to deeper collaboration.